-- ii.
-Procedure - 30.
-In the case of an assessment taking place in an Examination Hall, any incident of alleged academic misconduct shall be reported immediately, with evidence, to the Academic Registrar.
-In the case of other assessed work, any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department and action shall be taken in accordance with paragraphs 21 and 22 above. - 31.
-Candidates shall be notified in writing of alleged Major Offences by the Secretary of the Academic Misconduct Committee at least fifteen working days before the date of the Committee meeting.
+19. In the case of an assessment taking place in an Examination Hall, any incident of alleged academic misconduct shall be reported immediately, with evidence, to the Academic Registrar.
+In the case of other assessed work, any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department and action shall be taken in accordance with paragraphs 9 and 10 above.

+20. Candidates shall be notified in writing of alleged Major Offences by the Secretary of the Academic Misconduct Committee at least fifteen working days before the date of the Committee meeting.
 The notification shall include the nature of the charge, the evidence, and the date and time of the meeting of the Committee convened to consider the case together with details of the members of the Committee.
-Candidates shall be invited to admit or deny the allegation. - 32.
-Candidates have the following rights: - a) To submit a written defence and any other written evidence.
+Candidates shall be invited to admit or deny the allegation.

+21. Candidates have the following rights:

+- To submit a written defence and any other written evidence. - To attend the Committee meeting in person. - To be accompanied by an individual of their own choosing. - To call witnesses for examination at the meeting.

-- b) To attend the Committee meeting in person. - c) To be accompanied by an individual of their own choosing. - d) To call witnesses for examination at the meeting. - 33.
-The written evidence, together with the name and status of any accompanying individual, and of any persons to be called as witnesses must be received by the Secretary at least 7 working days before the date of the meeting.
-The full documentation shall be circulated to all participants at least 5 working days before the meeting. - 34.
-The relevant Head of Department may make a written submission to the Committee and recommendations as to the outcome.
-Where applicable, the External Verifier for the unit concerned may be consulted in the preparation of this submission.
+22. The written evidence, together with the name and status of any accompanying individual, and of any persons to be called as witnesses must be received by the Secretary at least 7 working days before the date of the meeting.
+The full documentation shall be circulated to all participants at least 5 working days before the meeting.

+23. The relevant Head of Department may make a written submission to the Committee and recommendations as to the outcome.
+The External Examiner may be consulted in the preparation of this submission.
 Any submission of this kind must be received by the Secretary at least 7 working days before the date of the meeting.
-The Committee shall consider, but will not be bound by, any such submission. - 35.
-The Committee may require the relevant Head of Department or his/her nominee and the Internal Verifier for the unit concerned to attend the meeting in person. - 36.
-The proceedings of the meeting shall normally take the following form: The evidence against the candidate shall be presented.
+The Committee shall consider, but will not be bound by, any such submission.

+24. The Committee may require the relevant Head of Department or his/her nominee and the internal examiner to attend the meeting in person.

+25. The proceedings of the meeting shall normally take the following form:

+- The evidence against the candidate shall be presented.
 Where the allegation relates to an assessment undertaken in an Examination Hall, the invigilator who detected the incident shall normally present the evidence.
-Otherwise, the evidence will normally be presented by the relevant Head of Department or his/her nominee.
-The candidate shall be allowed to respond to the allegations.
-The Committee shall ask questions of the candidate, and any witnesses.
-The candidate shall ask questions of any witnesses, and make his/her final statement.
-Within this framework the Committee has discretion over the conduct of the proceedings.
-With the agreement of the candidate, the procedure may be simplified in cases where the candidate has admitted the allegation. - 37.
-Having taken into account all the evidence, the Committee alone, advised by its Secretary, shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty from those permitted under paragraph 38 below.
+Otherwise, the evidence will normally be presented by the relevant Head of Department or his/her nominee. - The candidate shall be allowed to respond to the allegations. - The Committee shall ask questions of the candidate, and any witnesses. - The candidate shall ask questions of any witnesses, and make his/her final statement. - Within this framework the Committee has discretion over the conduct of the proceedings. - With the agreement of the candidate, the procedure may be simplified in cases where the candidate has admitted the allegation.

+26. Having taken into account all the evidence, the Committee alone, advised by its Secretary, shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty from those permitted under paragraph 27 below.
 The candidate shall be informed of the decision and the reasons for it in writing within 3 working days of the meeting.
 The Committee may notify the candidate orally in advance of the written communication at its discretion.
-If the Committee decides against the candidate, he/she shall be notified of the right of appeal under paragraph 39 below.
+If the Committee decides against the candidate, he/she shall be notified of the right of appeal under paragraph 28 below.

-iii.
 Penalties